EmpWorks/MysteriumV1.5dn/mysteriumV1.5dn/PCB_Kicad/README.md

 # MYSTERIUM V1.5
 Originally created by coseyfannitutti

-**65% keyboard assembled with only through hole components, including usb type-c**
+**TKL keyboard assembled with only through hole components, including usb type-c**

 ### Disclaimer
 This board is a heavily-modified coseyfannitutti MYSTERIUM Pcb While the schematic, basic layout etc is essentially the same, it supports additional features like Hot-swap,Encoder etc.